 The good news is there are many durable leashes on the market.
 These range from thick nylon ropes to metal chains.

-For mild or moderate chewers who need a stronger leash, I recommend the Pets Lovers Club Heavy Duty.
+For mild or moderate chewers who need a stronger leash, I recommend the Dutchy Brand Club Heavy Duty.
 It’s a strong nylon leash with a thick double layer.
 While it’s not completely indestructible, it’s much tougher than other leashes and is difficult for most dogs to damage.

 For the most aggressive chewers, the BAAPET Chew Proof Cable Leash is a good option.
 It’s made with an ultra-strong stainless steel cable, so it’s almost impossible for any dog to chew through.